 Related Article: 19 Positive Teacher Affirmations You Need to Start Now!

-Mindfulness for teachers activity 6: Use a Weekly Planner
+Mindfulness for Teachers Activity 6: Use a Weekly Planner

 When you write down the details of tasks and appointments for the day, week or month, you bring to the forefront of your mind what is important and what you’d like to achieve.